mcandre/line-detector/README.md

 # line-detector - line ending detector

+`line-detector` detects the type of line ending(s) a file uses.

-`line-detector` searches your source code for files with strange line endings, which may cause problems with software interoperability.
+`line-detector` is used by [lili](https://github.com/mcandre/lili) to search for strange line endings in software projects.

 # EXAMPLES